agda/agda-categories/README.md

 Another clear design decision, already present in the original, is to internalize to each category a version of Hom-equality.
 In practice what this means is that the work here is closer in flavour to bicategory-theory than to classical category theory.

+Some of the lower-level design decisions (naming conventions, organization) are documented in the proto-contributor's guide.

+## Contributing

+We welcome contributions!
+Please submit PRs, issues, etc. A full-fledged contributor's guide will be written, eventually.

+### Naming Conventions

+(Some conventions are slowly arising, document them)

+### Organization

+(where to find what)